 What's tricky about HPV is that it doesn't have symptoms.
 There's no sore throat or fever to let you know you've been infected.
 Most people clear the infection on their own.
 In fact, you might have absolutely no idea you've been infected until you develop genital warts or have an abnormal Pap test.

-Two vaccines are available to protect females against the types of HPV that cause most cervical cancers.
+Three vaccines are available to protect females against the types of HPV that cause most cervical cancers.
 One of these vaccines also protects men and women against most genital warts.
 Whichever of these vaccines you and your doctor choose, you should stick with the same vaccine for all three shots.